 Martinez Ferrada confirmed that she has met with Star’s Tech, the South Korean startup whose starfish de-icing product is currently being tested here, and that the company will be coming to Montreal for a pilot project in the Ville-Marie borough, with sights set on next winter.

 The mayor waxed diplomatically disappointed in the Quebec budget, tabled last week, particularly where Montreal East and Maisonneuve-Rosemont hospitals are concerned.
 Montreal East, she pointed out, represents 10 percent of the population of Quebec.
-“We still have a lot of work to do to convince the Quebec government that Montreal is an important metropolis, that we have high expectations, and that a hospital like Maisonneuve-Rosemont is important.”
+“We still have a lot of work to do to convince the Quebec government that Montreal is an important metropolis, that we have high expectations, and that a hospital like Maisonneuve-Rosemont is important.” n